Skip to main content

 • Score Meaning — The target to measure — what this tracker's score represents

-• Skills — Composable capabilities (e.g., Web Research, Stock Analysis)
+• Skills — Composable capabilities (e.g., Web, Stock Analysis)

 • Run Mode — Manual (on-demand) or Scheduled (automatic)